blaquiere guillaume600 000€

 How many service account keys are stored per day as variables in the Gitlab CI configuration?

-Google Service Accounts Key is saved in Gitlab, we face all the security issues of storing credentials outside of the cloud infrastructure: Key rotation, age, destruction, location, etc.
+Google Service Accounts Key is saved in Gitlab, we face all the security issues of storing credentials outside of the cloud infrastructure: Access, authorization, key rotation, age, destruction, location, etc.

 There are 2 common reasons for developers to store GCP credentials in Gitlab CI: